 It wasn’t the first time she had directed such a comment at me.
 Thank goodness my teachers soon moved me to a different reading class where the teacher was nicer, so I felt less pressured.
 As a result, I made better grades in that class.

 Fast forward to middle school when I was frequently called “airhead” or “space cadet” jokingly by my friends.
-I started to believe that I was and that something must be wrong, but I didn’t know what.
+I started to believe I was and that something must be wrong, but I didn’t know what.
 Really, I just thought I was slower mentally and possibly stupid.
 I seemed to have to work much harder than others to get good grades, and it took me longer to finish tests and assignments.
-After straining to focus so much in school or focus on homework, I would get headaches.
-I also seemed to “miss” or “forget” about half the things people said in conversations.
-I didn’t know why I was different.
+After straining to focus so much in school or focus on homework, I got headaches.
+I also seemed to “miss” or “forget” about half the things people said in conversations and didn’t know why I was different.

 So she scheduled an appointment for me to see a psychologist who asked my mom a series of questions, then asked me a series of questions.
 Then it was official.
 I had inattentive ADD (as opposed to hyperactive ADHD).